Blog

 The Only Treatment: A Strict Gluten-Free Diet

-Unfortunately, at this time, there’s no cure for celiac disease, but the good news is that it can be managed by totally eliminating gluten from the diet.
+Unfortunately, at this time, there’s no cure for celiac disease, but the good news is that it can be managed by eliminating gluten from the diet.
 This means avoiding foods like bread, pasta, cereals, and even some sauces or processed foods that may contain hidden gluten.

 Thankfully, awareness of celiac disease has grown, and gluten-free options are now widely available.
 Grocery stores stock gluten-free bread, pasta, and snacks, and many restaurants offer gluten-free menus.
 However, cross-contamination is a big concern, so people with celiac disease must be vigilant regarding the dishes and utensils they use when eating out of the house.